 By the time she arrived in town, I’d moved past hysterical sobs and reached some sort of delirious brand of bemused giddiness.

 “When you decided to have a baby 31 years ago, did you ever imagine that you’d be doing this?”
 I asked her.
 “I mean, when you were my age, you had a three year-old.
 I got drunk at craft night and fell off a fence.”

 She assured me that it was fine, and tried to placate me with some story about the time she stepped on a twig when I was three, but somehow that didn’t really work.
 I moved on to other concerns.

 “Why do I always end up at Sunnybrook emergency for the dumbest reasons?
 The first time was because I fell off a stool at McDonald’s.
 Then Tara fell on my leg at jiu jitsu.
 Now I’ve fallen off a fence in the middle of the night.”

 Two pleasant and only mildly long visits to Sunnybrook later, we’ve confirmed that nothing’s broken.
 The swelling, in all of its gargantuan proportions, should go down within the next four or five days.
 The psychological scars, however, will be around for much longer.

 What bothers me most about the whole fiasco, somehow, is the discovery that I’m absolute rubbish at scaling fences.
-After years of ever so slightly crazy physical pursuits and physical training, I flopped off a fence like a drunk toddler attempting the world’s worst parkour demonstration.
-Far from my visions of flinging myself over the fence with the catlike grace of Sherlock Holmes, I now find myself at the opposite end of the Cumberbatchian physical acting spectrum, lumbering around like The Creature finding his footing at the beginning of Frankenstein.
+After years of ever so slightly ridiculous physical pursuits and physical training, I flopped off a fence like a drunk toddler attempting the world’s worst parkour demonstration.
+Far from my visions of flinging myself over the fence with the catlike grace of Sherlock Holmes, I now find myself at the opposite end of the Cumberbatchian physical acting spectrum, moving around like The Creature finding his footing at the beginning of Frankenstein.

 And Pizzaolo wasn’t even open when I had my great fall.
 Not that I could have stomached it in the aftermath, anyway.